Request a Demo

 Support and service costs

 Some customers require significantly more support than others, increasing service costs.
 CPA helps determine if these costs are justified by revenue contribution.
+Accounts with disproportionate support needs may need tailored engagement plans, or re-evaluation.

 Expansion and upsell potential

-A profitable customer isn’t just one that pays for a service—it’s one that continues to grow.
+A profitable customer isn’t just one that pays for a service.
+It’s one that continues to grow.
 CPA helps identify opportunities for expansion, whether through upselling, cross-selling, or increased product adoption.

 Velaris can help you Identify expansion opportunities with AI-driven insights that analyze customer interactions and flag potential upsells.